fdformula/MathlyLua/README.md

 Mathly makes Lua mathly and like MATLAB.
 It provides implementation of a group of commonly used MATLAB functions, for example, `ones`, `zeros`, `rand`, `randi`, `save`, matrix operations, and even `plot`.
-They make coding and testing a thought/algorithm much easier and faster than working in other programming languages.
+They make coding and testing a thought/algorithm much easier and faster than working in most other programming languages.
 If there is anything I love the most about MATLAB, these tools are.

 With provided functions, it is much easier and faster to do math,